hivemq/hivemq-azure-cluster-discovery-extension/README.md

 * Place the Connection String into the `azDiscovery.properties` file of your HiveMQ nodes.
 * Start your HiveMQ nodes and verify the discovery.

-## Need help?
+## Need Help?

 If you encounter any problems, we are happy to help.
 The best place to get in contact is our [Support](http://www.hivemq.com/support/).

 ## Contributing

-If you want to contribute to HiveMQ Azure Cluster Discovery Extension, see the [Contributing Guideline](CONTRIBUTING.md).
+If you want to contribute to HiveMQ Azure Cluster Discovery Extension, see the [contributing guidelines](CONTRIBUTING.md).

 ## License